-The manager folded his hands, then steeples his fingers together.
-For a moment the clock ticked on the Rolex around his small wrist.
+The manager folded his hands, then steepled his fingers together.
+For a moment the hands ticked around on the Rolex on his small wrist.
 “Mr. Diego, I have a proposition for you.”

 Finally down to business.
-“Okay,” he straightened up in his chair.
+“Okay,” he said, and straightened up in his chair.

 “I want to become a lycanthrope.”

 Korban stiffened, surely not hearing him right.
 “Excuse me, what?”

 “I want you to bite me.
 I want to become like you,” Brett spoke quickly, leaning across his desk.
 “Not for free of course.
 I’ll compensate you generously for your time and effort.”

 “Whoa, whoa,” Korban held up his hands in protest, “you want me to infect you?
 I’m sorry, I can’t do that— that’s an automatic death sentence in New York.”
 Along with many other states, some of which had even stricter laws; the shoot-first-and-ask-questions-later sort of rules.

 “You’ll be generously compensated, and the transaction will be completely confidential.
 Name your price and I’ll put it through, a discreet transaction in a numbered account somewhere that doesn’t tax.
 I want this, Mr. Diego.
 I’m not going to call the police.”